|(Sterling State Park, on Lake Erie, in Monroe|

-Most, if not all, struggle with control issues.
-The Control vs. Trust polarity is ontological reality; i.e., it lies at the base of human personhood.
+Most people, if not all, struggle with control issues.
+I have, and at times still do.
+The Control vs. Trust polarity is an ontological reality; i.e., it lies at the base of human personhood.

 "Control" is the antithesis of "trust."
 Trust is huge in the Jesus-life, and life in general, since we control so very, very little.